dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 1. Migrate and rollback the database using Mix releases
 1. Avoid pitfalls during migrations

+Note: This guide uses **Postgres** and may differ if you're using a different database.
+I'll note where differences may be.

 Ok!
 Let's go

 ![Ready for an adventure](/images/ready-for-an-adventure.gif)